 |You should consider either enlarging the WinZip window or maximizing WinZip in order to make it easier and get the most out of this interface.|

 After adding files to the Zip file pane, the Actions pane will display Save or Share Zip options.
-You can choose to save your Zip file to a drive or cloud service; email it; share it in an instant message; share it in a social media account, or share it via the clipboard (copy a link).
+You can choose to save your Zip file to a drive or cloud service, email it, share it in an instant message, share it in a social media account, share it by mean of Windows Charms, or share it via the clipboard (copy a link).

 Convert & Protect Files usually applies to files as you add them to a Zip file.
 However, if you turn one or more of these options on after adding files to a Zip file, an Options drop down menu will display.
 Along with allowing you to edit your settings for these features, you will find a feature at the bottom of the menu to Apply to all files in the Zip.
 Choosing this option will allow you to convert the files you have already added.